Skip to content

 12 Graduate Courses (48 credits)

 The degree is customizable.
-As part of the program curriculum, you choose a capstone or thesis track as well as the math courses that meet your learning goals.
+As part of the program curriculum, you choose the math courses that meet your learning goals.

 With online courses offered in both synchronous and asynchronous formats, you can participate in some courses on demand and others live for real-time engagement with faculty and peers.